Fener Balat Walking Tour 2018

 However, as the land allocated for the church was a filled land, the main skeleton of the church was made of steel so that it wouldn’t slide to Golden Horn and be lasting.

-Fener Balat Walking Tours By Licensed Tour Guide
+Fener Balat Walking Tours By Local Tour Guide

 You may arrange your private guided tour for Fener Balat Neighborhoods in order to discover hidden gems of Istanbul.